HSPH-QBRC/jupyterhub-terraform/README.md

 The repository also comes with a helper script (`add_users.sh`).
 This allows us to add new system users (which effectively creates a login for JupyterHub) and to copy any common files that might need to be shared with all course participants.
 The script assumes the data is located in `/home/common_data`.
 If there is no common data to share, then the copy commands will just fail.

-To run the script, create a basic text file where each line has 3 elements delimited by a comma:
+To run the script, you first have to SSH to the machine.
+Then, create a basic text file where each line has 3 elements delimited by a comma:
 - email address
 - a username (needs to be Unix valid!)
 - a plain text password